videosdk-live/videosdk-docs/docs/realtime-communication/intro.md

 # Introduction

 Real-time comunication SDK is built with blend of webRTC and optimised UDP protocol.
-Our SDK helps developers to add real-time audio and video calls to any mobile app or web application.
+Our SDK helps developers to add real-time video & audio calls to any mobile app or web application.

 With our `embeded-sdk`, you can embeded a video call widget in your web application.
 It supports 98% of the devices across all platforms and adaptive video calling for better quality calls with low latency.
 Developers can also customise `embeded-sdk` to make it more convenient for your application.